Modal

 the key press or the mouse click will not fire the event.

-are used for more than just
+As primaryButtonRef and closeButtonRef are used for more than just

 actions mentioned above, you can explicitly disable the default behavior

-by changing allowCloseOnBackdropClick
+by changing allowCloseOnBackdropClick, allowCloseOnEscapeKey or

-allowPrimaryActionOnEnterKey
+allowPrimaryActionOnEnterKey to false.

 👉 We strongly recommend using this feature together with Autofocus for a better user experience.